UltronOfSpace/Hubitat/Libraries Code/AppControlLib/ExampleApps/README.md

 ## How to Use These Examples

 Each example got its own README with all the deets on how to get ‘em installed and runnin’ on your Hubitat setup.
-You’ll need to install the AppControlLib library first—check out the [main README](../README.md) for how to do that.
+You’ll need to install the AppControlLib library first—check out the [AppControlLib README](../README.md) for how to do that.
 Then, head into the example’s folder, follow the steps in its README, and you’ll be good to go faster than I can roll a six-paper joint!

 ## Get at Me